amplifying-fsharp/fsharplang/spec/expressions.md

 ### Evaluating While Loops

-As runtime, while-loops while `expr1` do `expr2` done are evaluated as follows:
+As runtime, while-loops `while expr1 do expr2 done` are evaluated as follows:

 - Expression `expr1` is evaluated to a value `v1`.
-- If `v1` is true, expression `expr2` is evaluated, and the expression while `expr1` do `expr2` done is evaluated again.
+- If `v1` is true, expression `expr2` is evaluated, and the expression `while expr1 do expr2 done` is evaluated again.
-- If `v1` is false, the loop terminates and the resulting value is null (the representation of the only value of type unit)
+- If `v1` is `false`, the loop terminates and the resulting value is `null` (the representation of the only value of type `unit`)

 ### Evaluating Static Coercion Expressions

-At runtime, elaborated static coercion expressions of the form _expr_ :> _ty_ are evaluated as follows:
+At runtime, elaborated static coercion expressions of the form `expr :> ty` are evaluated as follows:

 - Expression `expr` is evaluated to a value `v`.
 - If the static type of `e` is a value type, and `ty` is a reference type, `v` is _boxed_ ; that is, `v` is converted